mmdmoa/pygame-snake-tutorial/tutorial/english/step-1.md

 ```
 ## changes at core/main.py

+The codebase follows the standard structure for Pygame projects.
-this code is like any pygame code. the only difference is the import system.
+The primary difference lies in the import system.
-instead of directly importing what I precisely need, I import everything that I'm most likely
+Rather than importing specific modules,
-to need in the current file.
+we import everything we are likely to need in the current file, through the `core.common.names` module.

-also instead of assigning the window to a variable in `main`, I assign it to
-a variable in `core.common.resources`, so I can have access to it from anywhere!

-I didn't add anything to `EventHolder` class, so I obviously can't use it. in the next step
+Furthermore, we store the window in the `core.common.resources` module rather than in main.
+This enables us to access the window from anywhere within our project.

+At present, the `EventHolder` class is empty and has no functionality.
+Hence,
+it is not being used.
+However, in the upcoming step,
+we will create and implement the `EventHolder` class,
-we'll actually make `EventHolder`, and replace its functionalities with anything commented
+and replace any temporary code with its functionalities.
-as temporary in this code.

 ```python